Skip to content

 A groundbreaking hybrid program from Duke Health and Johnson & Johnson is equipping nurse practitioners (NPs) with leadership and business acumen tools to design and launch NP-run primary care and behavioral health enterprises in limited-resource settings.
 Learn how 20 NPs are expanding access, advancing equity, and empowering community-driven care.

-Meet the nurses who are changing human health through new protocols, policies, programs, and technologies, every day.
+See how nurses change human health through new protocols, policies, programs, and technologies, every day.